AnVolosh/Case-Study/Ethical_Reflection.md

 •	Scarcity and competition: Spikes in demand eg<data center expansion or a consumer boom> can push production toward shortcuts, squeeze smaller buyers, and widen inequality in digital access.
 Ethical commitments at the material stage include due diligence, independent auditing, and public reporting that goes beyond generic compliance statements.
 Storage vendors should publish sourcing details in plain language and invite scrutiny of environmental and labor practices.
 ________________________________________
-2) Manufacturing and Design: Durability vs. Disposable Convenience Design choices determine a device’s destiny.
+2) Manufacturing and Design: Durability vs Disposable Convenience Design choices determine a device’s destiny.
  Soldered storage chips in laptops and phones make repair harder and upgrades impossible.
  Proprietary connectors prevent reuse.